 There are plenty of legitimate operators who actually want to help the industry get over these growing pains, create good and safe products, and beat down the illicit market.

-It’s been pretty clear over the last year that not everyone has been in the cannabis business to build a thriving new cash crop industry.
+It’s been pretty clear over the last couple of years that not everyone has been in the cannabis business to build a thriving new cash crop industry.
 The stories of startups making claims about growth and sales, enticing investors, then bailing with millions in ill-gotten gains, have become part of the early history of this industry.
 Business fraud seems almost endemic right now.